DariuSGB/LabCA/README.md

 | [`ocsp_responder.sh`](#run-ocsp-responder) | generate a OCSP responder for listening requests on port 8080 |
 | [`clear_env.sh`](#reset-your-environment) | clear all folders and certs |

+## Considerations

+Take into account that this was made only following a functional approach and we didn't put much effort in security.
+For this reason, we don't recommend to use this suite of scripts in a professional environment.

 ## Create CA

 This script is used to generate the root CA certificate.